valyala/httpteleport/cmd/httptp/README.md

   * It consumes additional network resources.
   * It contains a [header overhead](http://stackoverflow.com/questions/24879959/what-is-overhead-payload-and-header),
     which may be quite big comparing to the request / response size.
+  * It may hurt compression - multiple requests / responses are usually compressed better than a single request / response.

 `httptp` allows sending multiple requests / responses in a single packet.
 This is called `batching`.
 Just set non-zero `-inDelay` and/or `-outDelay`